phalcon-orphanage/docs/en/db-odm.md

 ```
 The example above returns the `name` of the robot with the `type = 'maid'`.

-<a name='aggregations'></a>
 ## Aggregations
-A model can return calculations using [aggregation framework](https://docs.mongodb.org/manual/applications/aggregation/) provided by Mongo.
+A model can return calculations using [aggregation framework][aggregation_framework] provided by Mongo.
 The aggregated values are calculate without having to use MapReduce.
 With this option is easy perform tasks such as totaling or averaging field values:

 ```php
 <?php